cchaglund/visreg-test/README.md

 - Does not work on Windows (yet).
 Untested on Linux (currently)
 - If you get an error: `"The 'files' list in config file 'tsconfig.json' is empty"` it means you're attempting to run tests written in typescript but haven't followed the instructions above to set up typescript support.
 - This module will create, move, and delete files and directories in your test suite directories.
 It will not touch any files outside of the test suite directories.
+- When taking snapshots in lab mode, if you have the dev tools panel open in the Cypress GUI, the snapshots will be cropped by that portion of the screen.
+Simply close the dev tools panel before taking a snapshot to avoid this.

 # Credits